 - Converting retail space in a shopping mall into hairdressing premises.

 - Establishing a hairdressing salon in your home.

 - Erecting a free standing roof, wall or verandah mounted sign.

 Depending on their size, type, location and method of fixture, advertising signs must comply with Building, District Plan and/or Bylaw requirements.

 You must comply with the minimum standards for hairdresser's shop set by government regulation.
-Council Environmental Health Officers (EHO) will carry out periodic inspections of your hairdressing premises.
+Our Environmental Health Officers (EHO) will carry out periodic inspections of your hairdressing premises.

-The EHO making the inspection will notify you at the time of any hygiene issues detected during the inspection.
-They will confirm their findings in writing and identify the remedial work required and the time frame for its completion.
+When making the inspection we will notify you at the time of any hygiene issues detected during the inspection.
+We will confirm our findings in writing and identify the remedial work required and the time frame for its completion.

 The EHO's also investigate complaints about registered premises.
-If you have concerns about a hairdresser's hygiene standards call or visit Council's Customer Services Centre.
+If you have concerns about a hairdresser's hygiene standards, phone us on (04) 237 5089 or visit our Customer Service Centre.

-Complaints regarding cost, customer service or work quality must be addressed directly with the business management as Council has no jurisdiction in those matters.
+Complaints regarding cost, customer service or work quality must be addressed directly with the business management as we have no jurisdiction in those matters.